 Scholastica was founded in 2012 in response to a growing need in academia for an easier, more modern way to peer review research articles and publish high-quality journals online.

-Since then, the size of our team and scope of our software have grown, driven by our mission to empower academic organizations of any size to publish top-quality journals more efficiently and affordably so they can further their scholarly missions.
-Today, Scholastica offers easy-to-integrate solutions for every aspect of publishing academic journals, including our user-friendly peer review management system, digital-first production service, and fully open access journal hosting platform.
+Since then, the size of our team and the scope of our software have grown, driven by our mission to empower academic organizations to publish top-quality journals more efficiently and affordably so they can further their scholarly missions.

 At Scholastica, we're committed to helping democratize journal publishing, which we believe will reduce costs, increase open access to knowledge, and enable independent small and medium publishers to operate more sustainably.
 We pride ourselves on offering modern, intuitive software solutions designed to help journal teams streamline operations and meet the latest industry standards with ease.
 All our products and services are modular, meaning they can be used individually or seamlessly integrated.

 Scholastica is owned by Scholastica Inc., headquartered in beautiful Chicago, and operated under the direction of its three founders (Brian, Cory, and Rob).